 2. On whose behalf of the account is maintained (Beneficial Owner) at any branches of the bank or

-3. The beneficiaries transactions conducted by professional intermediaries like stock brokers, Charted Accountants, official
+3. The beneficiaries’ transactions conducted by professional intermediaries like stock brokers, Charted Accountants, and official

-liquidators, Solicitors etc., as permitted by the law. or
+4. liquidators, Solicitors, etc., as permitted by the law. or

-4. Any person or entity connected with a financial transaction, which can pose significant reputation or other risks to the bank like the issue of high value demand draft as a single transaction.
+5. Any person or entity connected with a financial transaction, which can pose significant reputation or other risks to the bank like the issue of high-value demand draft as a single transaction.

 The KYC guidelines have two core components: